RTMecha/BetterLegacy/snapshots.md

 ### Editor
 - Selecting specific objects in the editor preview window can now be disabled, via either the Multi Object Editor or the Timeline Object context menu.
+- You can now copy & paste multiple modifiers.

 ## Changes
 ### Editor